- Registration will open November 1, 2015

 An outstanding opportunity to learn firsthand about the Palestinian situation, and serve the Palestinian community.

 The Palestine Summer Encounter is an extraordinary opportunity to experience daily life in the Palestinian Territories.
 Participants live with Palestinian host families in Bethlehem, Beit Jala and Beit Sahour; participate in Arabic classes and other academic opportunities (including classes and lectures on nonviolence, comparative religion and the history of the region); volunteer at a local church, nonprofit, media outlet or human rights organization and meet with both Israeli and Palestinian peacemakers.
-Participants can join the program for one, two or all three months.
+Participants can join the program for one to two months.

 Since its beginnings in March 2011, the Syrian conflict has claimed the lives of thousands of innocent civilians and of militants.
 More than 3 million people have been displaced, of whom 1.1 million people by March 2013 have become refugees in neighboring countries, and more than 2 million people have been internally displaced.
 As the situation has deteriorated month after month, the focus has shifted towards saving people’s lives by providing them with food, health, and shelter. -To learn more click here.

 Certainly the largest problem in Jordan at the moment has to do with the migration of Syrian Refugees into the country.
 With the ongoing Syrian Crisis, the flow of refugees into Jordan continues to increase exponentially.
 The Government of Jordan estimates there are now over 600.000 Syrians in the country of which over half are children.
 Other sources are estimating that the total number of Syrians who entered Jordan since the beginning of 2012 exceeds one million.
 To learn more about this crisis, and what you can do to help, click here.